srobledo2021/Robotica_Movil_2324_Blog/README.md

 # No cost for target node
 grid[target_map[1], target_map[0]] = 0
 ```
-And fromt there we use several costs for different directions as so:
+And from there we use several costs for different directions as so:
 ```python3
 # Directions for the grid (N, E, S, W, NE, NW, SE, SW)
 directions = [(-1, 0), (0, 1), (1, 0), (0, -1), (-1, 1), (-1, -1), (1, 1), (1, -1)]